james-carl-git/rock-climbing-wall-timer/README.md

 - LEDs in each digit are 3 LEDs wired in series and depending on what LEDs you use the voltage needed may be higher than the max voltage of the ATMega328P.
 As a result I have 2 separate inputs for power supply, one for the LEDs in the segmented display and one for the logic and the other LEDs/buzzer...etc.
 - The current limiting resistors on the LEDs will be custom to what LEDs/supply voltage you choose.
 - I used illuminated buttons for an arcade game as inputs
+- Code is written in Arduino, I used the first Tlc5940 library by Paul Stoffregen when you search for 'tlc5940' in the library manager

 Known issues: